mouneem/ShortLecture_Cell_Segmentation/README.md

-# Short Lecture: From Classic to Modern Cell Segmentation
+# Short Lecture: Introduction to Cell Segmentation with Python

 This repository contains a series of Python notebooks for a short lecture on cell segmentation.
 The notebooks guide the user from the fundamentals of digital images, through "old-school" classical computer vision techniques (like thresholding and watershed), and finally to modern, deep-learning-based methods (Cellpose and StarDist).